-I am particularly fascinated by tensions arising in the workplace that potentially inhibit or facilitate individuals’ or teams’ cognitive functioning within organizations.
-Specifically, I address the inquiries of cognition from the lens of interpersonal communication.
-My scholarly approach toward employees’ communication is twofold: a) tensions that are associated with the structure of interactions through which ideas or information is exchanged among individuals; and b) tensions that stem from the content of interactions, such as those trying to change the status quo.
+I am particularly fascinated by the overarching question of "how can workplace interactions be improved?"
+My scholarly approach toward employees’ interactions is twofold: a) tensions that are associated with the structure of interactions through which ideas or information is exchanged among individuals; and b) tensions that stem from the content of interactions, such as those trying to change the status quo.

 Kim, Y. J., Lam, C. F.*, Oh, J.*, & Sohn, W.* Forthcoming.
 Employee constructive voice: An integrative review and a dyadic approach.
 Journal of Management

 * The three non-first authors above share second authorship; in alphabetical order